 If you'd rather do it yourself, however, read on for the full manual process.

-This tutorial requires two files.
-Both are available through the Download Attachment link found with this tutorial.
+This caricature tutorial requires two files.
 The files you will need are:

 - A portrait photo.
 Feel free to use one of your own, or use the same one I used.

 - A textured background.
-I created this one using the Adobe Texture Paper Pro extension.
+I created this one using the Adobe Texture Paper Pro extension (available to download as the attachment)

 The essential technique for creating a caricature is to find elements that are already naturally pronounced, and exaggerate them to a comical degree.
-In our starter photo here, the young man's jaw line is rather large, and his smile is very prominent.
-The horn-rimmed glasses are noticeable and the hairline looks like it's beginning to recede.
+In our starter photo here, the man's jawline is rather large, and his smile is very prominent.
+The horn-rimmed glasses are noticeable, and the hairline is beginning to recede.
 These are all aspects of his portrait we can have fun with.

 It's much easier to work with particular features if they are isolated.
-So use the same technique to cut out the following individual elements.
+Use the Curvature Pen Tool (P) to outline the individual elements, and press Control-Enter to turn the outline into a selection.
 The body and clothing layer should follow the neckline of his shirt.

 Keep the selection large and rough when creating the chin layer—we will make it blend in nicely later.